venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 Three different Message Delivery Guarantee types are supported by Kafka.

-- Exactly once: Despite broker failures or producer retries, Kafka guarantees that every message will be stored only once, without duplications or data loss
+- Exactly once: **Despite broker failures or producer retries**, Kafka guarantees that every message will be stored only once, without duplications or data loss
 - At-Least Once: Every message will always be saved in Kafka at least once, according to this rule.
 There is no chance of message loss, but if the producer tries again after the message has already been persisted, the message may be duplicated.
 - At most Once: Every message in Kafka is only stored once, at most.
 If the producer doesn’t retry on failures, messages could be lost.